LooE01451/BirdSpotter/README.md

-# 🐦 Bird Species Identifier
+# 🐦 Bird Species Identifier (Japan)
-Welcome to the Bird Species Identifier – a simple interface and pretrained model for identifying bird species from images.
+Welcome to the Bird Species Identifier – a simple interface and pretrained model for identifying bird species in Japan from images

 # 🚀 Quick Start
 To get started, simply download the model_and_interface folder and include it in your project directory.